New heat pump technology is ready for your freezing winter, and it can heat your home with much less electricity than a standard heating option.

 Do heat pumps work in the Northeast US?

-Yes, a heat pump is an ideal HVAC choice in the Northeast—including New York, New Jersey, Maine and Massachusetts—because it’s the one climate control system that can do it all.
+Yes, a heat pump is an ideal HVAC choice in the Northeast—including New York, New Jersey, Maine, Massachusetts and more!—because it’s the one climate control system that can do it all.

 Why heat pumps are a life upgrade